 Requests for personal information about children

-- a photocopy of the parental responsibility agreement with the mother signed by both parties OR
+- A copy of the parental responsibility agreement signed by both parties if named on the birth certificate.

-- a photocopy of the parental responsibility order issued by a court
+- A copy of the parental responsibility order issued by a court.

-If the child is over 13 we will also require their written consent, stating they agree to us disclosing the information you have requested about them to you.
+If we require their consent, we will need a written statement from them confirming that they agree to us disclosing the information you have requested about them to you.
 If you consider they do not have the capacity to provide that consent please let us know, we may consult with a Devon County Council social care or legal professional for advice.

 The information you require